ssciwr/python-project-template/README.md

 `python -m pytest`
 in the `src/` directory.

 The repository contains a configuration file for `pre-commit` hooks.
 To activate the hooks, run `pre-commit install`.
-This will then provide a check whenever you commit changes to the repository: In particular, the linter `flake8` will check all Python source files and iPython notebooks, and `black` will reformat all Python source files and iPython notebooks to adhere to the PEP rules.
+This will then provide a check whenever you commit changes to the repository: In particular, `ruff` linter will check all Python source files and iPython notebooks, and `ruff` formatter will reformat all Python source files and iPython notebooks to adhere to the PEP rules.
-If the files are reformatted, or `flake8` still detects further issues, the commit will fail as the files are changed.
+If the files are reformatted, or `ruff` still detects further issues, the commit will fail as the files are changed.
 You need to stage these changed files again using the `git add` command and the commit to the repository again.
 Committing these the second time should then work and you can then push to the remote.

 ## github actions

 This repository contains a github action in `./github/workflows/`.
 This will run linting, unit tests and update the documentation upon push to the master branch and upon pull request.
 The action can also be run manually in the "Actions" tab on the github website.

 ### Linting
-The linter (in this case, `flake8` will point out potential bugs, errors, styling issues, and suspicious code.
+The linter (in this case, `ruff`) will point out potential bugs, errors, styling issues, and suspicious code.

 ### Testing
 You should always test your code against a reference.
 In this template, we use `pytest` which is a popular option that is very versatile.

 So far, only *unit tests* are included in the code template (that is, tests of a specific component of the software), but as you develop your software, you should also add `integration tests` that check the overall behaviour of your code.

 In the github action, the tests are performed under ubuntu, windows and mac operating systems to ensure that the code runs in different environments.
-Also, two different python versions are tested right now, 3.8 and 3.9.
+Also, two different python versions are tested right now, 3.11 and 3.12.

 ### Source Code Documentation: Functions, modules, classes, ...
 The documentation should be updated as you update your code.
 Include appropriate method descriptions in your code and `sphinx` will update the documentation html for your functions, classes, etc. The documentation is build using `make html` in the `doc` folder.
-On your local machine, you can navigate to `doc/build/index.html` and check the styling.
+On your local machine, you can navigate to `doc/build/html/index.html` and check the styling.
 If your code is in a public repository, you can push your sphinx documentation to [Read the docs](https://ssc-hd-python-project-template.readthedocs.io/en/latest/?).

+## Dependabot
+Dependabot on GitHub is a built‑in service that helps you keep your dependencies secure and up‑to‑date.
+When it detects a vulnerable or outdated package, Dependabot automatically opens a Pull Request (PR) with the recommended update.
+After reviewing and verifying the changes (e.g. via tests), you can merge the PR.

+To enable Dependabot in your repository, follow [this guide](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide#enabling-dependabot-for-your-repository).
+The configuration file for Dependabot can be found in the `./github/` directory.